ajrcarey/pdfium-render/README.md

 * 0.7.31: adds the `PdfPageLinks` collection, the `PdfPage::links()` and `PdfPage::links_mut()`
-  functions, the `PdfLink` and `PdfDestination` structs, the `PdfActionCommon` and `PdfActionPrivate` traits, structs for the action types supported by Pdfium, and the `PdfActionUri::uri()` function.
+  functions, the `PdfLink` and `PdfDestination` structs, the `PdfActionCommon` and `PdfActionPrivate` traits, structs for the action types supported by Pdfium, the `PdfActionUri::uri()` function to address <https://github.com/ajrcarey/pdfium-render/issues/68>, and the new `examples/links.rs` example.
 * 0.7.30: deprecates the `PdfPages::delete_page_at_index()` and `PdfPages::delete_page_range()` functions;
   adds `PdfPage::delete()` function in response to <https://github.com/ajrcarey/pdfium-render/issues/67>.
   Deprecated items will be removed in release 0.9.0, although it may be possible to restore these